How We Conserve

 Sales

 Though funds are limited, some state agencies and conservation organizations do purchase land and conservation restrictions.
 State agencies have the largest acquisition budgets, but on occasion some towns and non-profits also purchase property and CEs.
 Because funding is always scarce and competitive, purchases are usually limited to properties of the highest priority – such as lands of high ecological value near or adjacent to existing holdings.
+The Burrillville Land Trust has always sought out funds to purchase land.
+We feel that land owners deserve money for their land.
+The best place to start is with a land trust.

 Bargain Sales